PocketByte/kotlin-kydra-log/README.md

-# Kotlin Hydra Log
+# Kotlin Kydra Log
-Kotlin Hydra Log - Kotlin Multiplatform Library that allows to write logs in common module.
+Kotlin Kydra Log - Kotlin Multiplatform Library that allows to write logs in common module.
 The way how logs will written defines for each platform independently.

 Fully supported platforms:
 - Android and AndroidNative(Arm32, Arm64, X64, X86) using LogCat;